hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 Note that when you select a file domain, you can select 'multiple locations'.
 This provides the union of whichever domains you like.
 Tag counts will be correct but imprecise, often something like 'blonde hair (2-5)', meaning 'between two and five files', due to the complexity of quickly counting within these complicated domains.

-As soon as you add another local file service, you will also see a 'combined local file domains' service listed in the file domain selector.
+As soon as you add another local file domain, you will also see a 'combined local file domains' service listed in the file domain selector.
 This is a virtual service that provides a very efficient and accurate search space of the union of all your local file domains.

 This whole system is new.
 I will keep working on it, including better 'at a glance' indications of which files are where (current thoughts are custom thumbnail border colours and little indicator icons).
 Let me know how you get on with it!